tendermint/tendermint/docs/spec/blockchain/encoding.md

 Signed messages (eg. votes, proposals) in the consensus are encoded using Amino.

-When signing, the elements of a message are re-ordered so the fixed-length fields are first, making it easy to quickly check the version, height, round, and type.
+When signing, the elements of a message are re-ordered so the fixed-length fields are first, making it easy to quickly check the type, height, and round.
 The `ChainID` is also appended to the end.
 We call this encoding the SignBytes.
 For instance, SignBytes for a vote is the Amino encoding of the following struct: